cvxgrp/cvxportfolio/README.md

 result.plot()
 ```

-At each point in the back--test,
+At each point in the back-test,
 the policy object only operates on **past data**, and thus the result you
 get is a realistic simulation of what the strategy would have performed in
 the market.